tinymce/tinymce-docs/cloud-deployment-guide/editor-and-features.md

 ### Step 1: Replace existing reference to tinymce.min.js

-Migrating from a self-hosted environment to Tiny Cloud is easy.
+Migrating from a self-hosted environment to {{site.cloudname}} is easy.
 Remove the existing script tag that loads TinyMCE’s JavaScript.

 > Note: The script tag typically references `tinymce.min.js` hosted within the application or available at a legacy CDN.